CLOSED FOR THE SEASON • Information may be outdated. Add this

-Each year, since 2000, the Maui Film Festival has presented five days and nights of under-the-stars Film Premieres, Special Screenings, Festival Tributes, Filmmakers Panels, and world-class Special Culinary Arts Celebrations that include the Summer Cinema Celebration Launch Party at Wailea, Taste of Wailea, Taste of Chocolate at the Four Seasons Resort Maui at Wailea, Filmmaker Brunch at Longhi’s at the Shops at Wailea, Taste of Wailea at Wailea Gold & Emerald Golf Course and (as of this writing) a Starry Night Moondance Closing Night Party at a spectacular new location (to be revealed soon).
+Each year, since 2000, the Maui Film Festival has presented five days and nights of under-the-stars Film Premieres, Special Screenings, Festival Tributes, Filmmakers Panels, and world-class Special Culinary Arts Celebrations that include the Taste of Summer Opening Reception at the Grand Wailea, VIP Soiree at Spago, Taste of Chocolate at the Four Seasons Resort Maui at Wailea, Filmmaker Brunch at Longhi’s at the Shops at Wailea, Taste of Wailea at Wailea Gold & Emerald Golf Course and (as of this writing) a Starry Night Moondance Closing Night Party at a spectacular new location (to be revealed soon).

 More importantly, from the perspective of filmmakers considering submitting their work for consideration, the Festival has also been hailed as "Hawaii's Answer to Sundance" in the Los Angeles Times by respected entertainment writer John Horn.

 indieWIRE has described the Maui Film Festival as a "jewel-box festival-able to handle anything without becoming unwieldy or impersonal.
 Flawlessly planned.
 Watch for even greater things to come.
 The national press is taking notice and reporting on its goings-on.”

 Film premiere and special screenings take place primarily within the Wailea Resort at the Festival’s under-the-stars, lit -by-the-moon and (literally) powered-by-the-sun open air “theaters” including the 2,000+ seat 35mm, HDCam, BluRay and Dolby Digital equipped Celestial Cinema, and the 500+ capacity Toes-in-the-Sand Cinema (formerly known as the SandDance Theater).